UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/character_controller_templates.rst

 To use, add a camera in your scene, parent it into your character capsule (you can use the Character controller Component on it), and attach this Component to the camera.
 Don't forgot to position the camera in a place near the "head" of your character.

-You can configure the mouse sensibility, invert X or Y axis and enable/disable the camera rotation limit.
+You can configure the mouse sensibility, invert :kbd:`X` or :kbd:`Y` axis and enable/disable the camera rotation limit.
 It's very simple to configure:

 .. figure:: /images/Python_Components/Fig-10.png
    :align: left